takhs91/empower/README.md

   $: git submodule update
 ```

-Change to the "empower-openwrt" directory and update and install all feeds:
+Change to the "empower-openwrt" directory, update, and install all feeds:

 ```
   $: cd empower-openwrt